aricday/sms-spectrum-moderation/README.md

 8. Configure Twilio to call your webhooks.

    You will need to configure Twilio to call your application when calls are received in your [*Twilio Number*](https://www.twilio.com/console/phone-numbers/incoming).
-The Voice URL should look something like this:
+The Messaging URL should look something like this:

    ```
    https://0f72e8a8.ngrok.io/sms-spectrum-filter